Cross-Chain Identity Solutions

 in

-As Web3 expands across dozens of blockchains, one challenge remains consistent: Identity.
-Today, users must manage multiple wallets, duplicate KYC processes, and struggle to build reputation across networks.
-That is why cross-chain identity solutions are becoming increasingly important.
+As Web3 expands across dozens of blockchains, one challenge remains consistent: identity.
+Unlike Web2, where users often rely on single sign-on (SSO) systems like Google or Facebook, decentralised ecosystems lack a unified identity layer.
+Instead, users juggle multiple wallets, repeat KYC checks, and struggle to build reputation across fragmented networks.

-In this article, we explore what cross-chain identity solutions are, why they are necessary, and which projects are leading the charge toward a unified Web3 identity standard.
+In this article, we explore what cross-chain identity is, why it matters, and how leading projects are shaping the future of decentralised identity.

 The Problem With Fragmented Identities